Tracking your media watchlist, made easier

 OUTCOME

-I prototyped this concept with 4 people and 75% of them said they would use this tool because it would be helpful to conglomerate their shows from multiple streaming services.
+I prototyped this concept with a few people and most of them said they would use this tool because it would be helpful to conglomerate their shows from multiple streaming services.

 I conducted a usability study with users that would go to the movie theater at least 6 times a year.
 Here, I learned their moviegoing habits, particular needs, and experience with my wireframe.